Package swingtree

 public Map<IconDeclaration,ImageIcon> getIconCache()

-The icon cash is a hash map that uses an IconDeclaration as a key and an ImageIcon as a value.
+The icon cache is a hash map that uses an IconDeclaration as a key and an ImageIcon as a value.
 This is used to cache icons that are loaded from the file system using convenience methods like UIFactoryMethods.findIcon(String) and UIFactoryMethods.findIcon(IconDeclaration) or UIFactoryMethods.findSvgIcon(String), UIFactoryMethods.findSvgIcon(IconDeclaration).

 Note that the map returned by this method is mutable and can be used to add or remove icons from the cache.
 You may also want to consider this as a possible source of memory leaks.